Del Worsham: 2009-2010: Al-Anabi Racing Funny Car Driver

-The Alan Johnson Al-Anabi Racing Team debuted in 2009 with Del as their Funny Car driver, who was entering his 18th year as a professional NHRA driver.
+The Alan Johnson Al-Anabi Racing Team debuted in 2009 with Worsham as their Funny Car driver, who was entering his 18th year as a professional NHRA driver.
 Worsham, who qualified for all 24 Funny Car events, advanced to the semifinals six times that year and won three of those races to advance to the final round.
 He won in all three of his Final Round appearances, his first multi-win season since 2005.
 His victories came at the O'Reilly NHRA Midwest Nationals (Madison, IL), the NHRA Thunder Valley Nationals (Bristol, TN), and the Virginia NHRA Nationals (Richmond, VA).
 He would qualify for the Countdown to One NHRA Playoffs for the first time in his career, and he would place seventh in the Funny Car Point Standings.

-In 2010, Del qualified for all the Funny Car events for the second consecutive year, and he made it to the semifinals seven times.
+In 2010, Worsham qualified for all the Funny Car events for the second consecutive year, and he made it to the semifinals seven times.
 He only advanced to the final round once, however, and lost to Bob Tasca at Englishtown, New Jersey.
 Worsham would again qualify for the NHRA playoffs, beginning in ninth place in the Countdown to One.
 He improved three places in the playoffs, finishing in sixth place in the Funny Car Point Standings, his best finish since 2004.

 At the end of the 2010 season, Al-Anabi Racing announced that it would not run in the Funny Car Series in 2011.
-Del, along with teammate and 2010 Top Fuel champion Larry Dixon, would each drive an Al-Anabi Racing Top Fuel dragster in 2011.
+Worsham, along with teammate and 2010 Top Fuel champion Larry Dixon, would each drive an Al-Anabi Racing Top Fuel dragster in 2011.

 2011: Al-Anabi Racing Top Fuel Driver

-Del qualified for his first Top Fuel event since 1994 at the Kragen O'Reilly Auto Parts Winternationals in Pomona, California, and lost in the semifinals.
+Worsham qualified for his first Top Fuel event since 1994 at the Kragen O'Reilly Auto Parts Winternationals in Pomona, California, and lost in the semifinals.
 The following race (Tire Kingdom Gatornationals in Florida), Worsham won his first Top Fuel event, beating out seven-time Top Fuel champion Tony Schumacher in the final round.
 At the SummitRacing.com Nationals in Las Vegas, Nevada, he advanced as far as the semifinals before losing to Brandon Bernstein.
 At the VisitMyrtleBeach.com 4-Wide Nationals, a Top Fuel event featuring a final round with four drivers, Worsham beat out teammate Larry Dixon, Spencer Massey, and Shawn Langdon for his second Top Fuel victory for the season and his career.
 On May 1, 2011, at the O'Reilly Auto Parts Spring Nationals, he would ultimately win his second consecutive Top Fuel event, defeating teammate Larry Dixon in the final round again.

 On November 13, 2011, Worsham won his first NHRA Top Fuel title over Spencer Massey at Auto Club NHRA Final in Pomona, California.
 One week later he announced his retirement from driving, now that he's reached his goal of winning a championship in Top Fuel.